Newcastle-under-Lyme's historic town centre has markets on six days a week - Monday to Saturday

-Set in the High Street, at the heart of Newcastle town centre, the market benefits from being in a busy retail area that is close to the bus station and taxi ranks.
-There are town centre car parks nearby.
+Set in High Street, at the heart of Newcastle town centre, the market benefits from being in a busy retail area that is close to the bus station and taxi ranks.
+There are several Council-run town centre car parks nearby.

 The General Market

-The general market is held four times a week on a Monday, Wednesday, Friday and Saturday.
+The General Market is held four times a week on a Monday, Wednesday, Friday and Saturday.
 It operates from 9am to 4pm each day selling a wide range of goods.
 Stalls are available from £20 on Monday, Friday and Saturday and from £11 every Wednesday.
 Introductory stall fee discounts are available for traders that are new to the general market or are selling goods that are not already available on the market.
-In addition to the spaces for regular trading there are stalls and trading pitches available for daily, weekly or seasonal use for both sales and promotional activity.
+As well as the spaces for regular trading there are stalls and trading pitches available for daily, weekly or seasonal use for both sales and promotional activity.
 Please contact the market supervisor for further details.

 The Antiques Market

-The antiques market is operated by the Antique Forum Group every Tuesday, opening from 8am to 3pm, selling a range of antiques, collectables and vintage items.
+The Antiques Market is operated by the Antique Forum Group every Tuesday and Saturday, opening from 8am to 3pm, selling a range of antiques, collectables and vintage items.
 Stalls cost £15 per day.
 Please note that during the tough Winter trading months of January to April the Antiques Market only operate on Tuesday, not Saturday.

-The flea market is operated by the Antique Forum Group every Thursday, opening from 8am to 3pm, selling a range of bric-a-brac and collectable items.
+The Car Boot is operated by the Antique Forum Group every Thursday, opening from 8am to 3pm, selling a range of bric-a-brac and collectable items.
 Stalls cost £10 per day.

 The Farmers' Market